billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 Note that clicking `Pause` in the Graphs window pauses/resumes both the graphs and the shank activity mapping.

-The Shank Viewer applies a `300Hz highpass` filter to AP band channels and a `0.2Hz - 300Hz bandpass` filter to the LFP channels.
+By default, both the online and offline Shank Viewers apply a `300Hz highpass` and `global CAR` filter to AP-band channels and a `0.2Hz - 300Hz bandpass` filter to the LFP channels.
 These filters reduce out-of-band electrical noise, including DC offsets, which allows better comparison to your requested spike threshold voltage.

 As of SpikeGLX version 20230425, the Configuration dialog/IM Setup tab has a box to set up a filtered probe AP-band stream that runs in parallel with the raw stream.
-You can set the bandpass edges for this stream, and the stream automatically gets Gbldmx CAR.
+You can set the bandpass edges for this stream, and the stream automatically gets global `demux` CAR.
 These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
+There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are running 12 probes or more at the same time.

 ### File Viewer Data Flow

-`Average current window` counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
+`Average current window` applies a 300Hz highpass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
 The Shank Viewer updates as you scroll.

 `Sample whole survey` is specifically for viewing survey result files.
 It averages up to four half-second time chunks drawn from each of the banks